tom-henderson/tom-henderson.github.io/projects.md

 ## Projects

-### Shaky Isles Wholesale Ordering
+### Shaky Isles Wholesale
 <a class="icon-external-link" href="http://wholesale.shakyisles.co.nz"><i class="fa fa-external-link"></i></a>

-Built with Django, this ordering platform integrates directly with the point-of-sale system at the bakery in order to batch process orders directly onto customer accounts.
-Customers can view and manage their orders themselves and view invoices online (or downladed in PDF format) as soon as the order is processed.
+Built with Django, this ordering platform integrates directly with the bakery's point-of-sale system, to batch process orders directly onto customer accounts.
+Customers can view and manage their orders, and view invoices online (or downlad in PDF format) as soon as the order is processed.

 ![Orders](/assets/images/projects/shaky-orders.png)
 ![Invoices](/assets/images/projects/shaky-invoices.png)